rhelmer/status/README.md

 ---------------

 - "lack of data" problem
-- deprecating socorro-dev in favor of tools-socorro@ and stability@
+- deprecating socorro-dev@ in favor of tools-socorro@ and stability@

 DONE
 ===============